FREE DAILY AND WEEKLY NEWSLETTERS OFFERED BY CONTENT OF INTEREST

 Keywords: Nocturia, Pathogenesis, Diagnosis

 Correspondence: Hitoshi Oh-oka, Department of Urology, Independent Administrative Institution National Hospital Organization Kobe Medical Center 3-1-1, Nishi-Ochiai, Suma-ku, Kobe, Hyogo 654-0155, Japan,

-I. DEFINITION AND EPIDEMIOLOGY OF NOCTURIA
+I. DEFINITION AND EPIDEMIOLOGY

-I-1) PATHOLOGICAL CONDITIONS OF NOCTURIA
+I-1) PATHOLOGICAL CONDITIONS

 Nocturia was previously considered a storage symptom associated with benign prostatic hyperplasia (BPH).
 However, many urologists realize some patients have persistent nocturia after BPH treatment and improvement in bladder outlet obstruction.
 This suggests that nocturia is a complicated pathological condition caused by multiple factors, and identification of these factors leads to accurate diagnosis and treatment.

 The International Continence Society defines nocturia as “the complaint that the individual has to wake at night one or more times to void” .
 In other words, these patients complain of waking at night one or more times to void and are willing to receive treatment.
 An epidemiological survey conducted in countries other than Japan reported that the percentage of persons voiding 3 or more times per night was about 0% in adolescents (13 to 19 years of age), but it increased with age to 11% in people in their 60s and 70s.
 This percentage appears to be similar in Japan [2,3].

 I-3) GENDER DIFFERENCE